NeoSahadeo/16Bit-Python-CPU/source/units.rst

 Logic Gates
 ***********

-This is the most fundemental section in the CPU.
+This is the most fundamental section in the CPU.
 All logic gates can be derived from the **NAND** gate.

 NAND GATE